 After Meth Detox

-Most meth detox programs last about 7 to 10 days.
-However, some people need more time, perhaps up to 2 weeks for severe addiction.
+Most meth detox programs last between a week and 10 days.
+However, some people need more time—perhaps up to two weeks for severe addictions.
 After meth detox, withdrawal symptoms could continue to linger, but they won’t be as intense.
-For this reason, getting into rehab after meth detox is important to manage these lingering symptoms.
+For this reason, getting into rehab after detox is important to manage these lingering symptoms.

 In addition, not everyone will experience the same symptoms or intensity.
-To provide the best treatment, our meth detox center in Florida offers individualized treatment plans.
+To provide the best treatment, The Retreat of Broward in Florida offers individualized treatment plans for those attending our meth detox center.
 These client-centered plans address the unique factors influencing withdrawal for each person.